ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * You may use ChipWhisperer device in your coursework, but notice that how long you can keep device yourself is heavily depending how much other people are wanting to borrow them.
 Discuss with course assistants as early as possible if you want to use ChipWhisperer in your coursework.

 ## Background of power analysis
-Tänne yleistietoa power analysista
+Tänne yleistietoa power analysista, kirjoitettava uudelleen paremmin?

+Power analysis is a branch of side channel attacks where power consumption data is used as the side channel to attack the system.

-Basic idea of this lab will be simple.
-Target device has secret information in its memory and we want to reveal it.
+Basic idea of power analysis could be described next way:

+Target device has secret information in its memory and we want to reveal it...

 We know the source code of device and inputs and outputs, but secret information like encryption keys and passwords are used only in internal execution and those cannot be seen by outsider.